FaxMachin3/BookMyEvent/README.md

->   *This is pure spaghetti code.
-This was my first project which I made to have a taste of web development.*
+>   *This is pure, non-responsive-spaghetti code.
+This was my first project I made just to have a taste of web development.*

 # BookMyEvent